AriellaKatz/ABA_work_repo/README.md

 ## Team ABA - Ariella Katz, Alif Rahman, Brianna Tieu, Tom, Grippy, Pepe
 * ALTester:
   * Attributes: none
-  * `orderCheck(ArrayList<Integer> aList)`: Traverses aList.
+  * `orderCheck(OrderedArrayList oAList)`: Traverses oAList.
 If it finds an element that is greater than the proceeding element, it returns false.
-If it gets through the entire ArrayList without finding such a case, it returns true.
+If it gets through the entire OrderedArrayList without finding such a case, it returns true.
-  * `populate(ArrayList<Integer> aList)`: Populates aList with random ints between 0-100 by traversing it and using the provided set(index) method for each element.
+  * `populate(OrderedArrayList oAList)`: Populates oAList with random ints between 0-100 by traversing it and using the provided `set(int index)` method for each element.
 * OrderedArrayList:
   * Attributes: `ArrayList<Integer> aList`
   * `get(int index)`: Returns the element at `index` by calling the `get(int index)` method provided by class ArrayList.